OxygenCobalt/Auxio/info/ARCHITECTURE.md

 This is the root package and contains the application instance and the landing UIs.
 This should be kept sparse with most other code being placed into a package.

-#### `.accent`
-This package is responsible for Auxio's color schemes, internally known as accents due to legacy code.
-It contains an object that represents the attributes of an accent, but this should be avoided in favor of resolving color attributes directly, such as `colorPrimary`.
-This package also contains the UIs for picking an accent.

-#### `.coil`
-[Coil](https://github.com/coil-kt/coil) is the image loader used by Auxio.
-All image loading is done through these four functions/binding adapters:

-- `app:albumArt`: Binding Adapter that will load the cover art for a song or album
-- `app:artistImage`: Binding Adapter that will load the artist image
-- `app:genreImage`: Binding Adapter that will load the genre image
-- `loadBitmap`: Function that will take a song and return a bitmap, this should not be used in anything UI related, that is what the binding adapters above are for.

-This should be enough to cover most use cases in Auxio.

-Internally, multiple fetchers are provided to transform `Music` instances into images.
-All of these fetchers inherit `BaseFetcher`, which implements the necessary methods for loading album artwork and creating the mosaics shown in artist/genre images.

 #### `.detail`
 Contains all the detail UIs for some data types in Auxio.
 All detail user interfaces share the same base layout (A Single RecyclerView) and